jupyterlab/jupyter-ai/docs/source/users/index.md

 conda install python=3.10
 ```

-To use the `jupyter_ai` package, you will also need to have a currently-maintained version of JupyterLab installed.
+To use the `jupyter_ai` package, you will also need to have a currently-maintained version of JupyterLab 3 installed.
+We do not yet support JupyterLab 4.
 If you use `conda`, you can install JupyterLab in your environment by running:

 ```
 conda install jupyterlab